emkcloud/livewire-tweak/docs/flux.md

 ## Configuration

 The configuration file is optional.
-If you need to customize the options, you can publish the configuration file:
+If you need to customize, you can publish the configuration:

 ```bash
 php artisan vendor:publish --tag=livewire-tweak:config